Emotions run the world, and nobody taught us how to work with them.

 The aim

-The aim is to understand yourself more clearly, respond more deliberately, and live in closer alignment with what matters to you.
+To understand yourself more clearly, respond more deliberately, and live in closer alignment with what matters to you.

 Latest resources